damianhakert/damianhakert.github.io/source/_posts/yyyy-mm-dd-setting-up-gitlab-ci-for-ios-projects.md

 A few things to note here:

 - The two commands under `script` first clean the Xcode project, then build and test it.
-Make sure to replace all references to `ProjectName` with the name of your Xcode project.
+Make sure to replace all references to `ProjectName` with the name of your Xcode project; if you're using a different scheme than the default, then make sure you pass in the proper `SchemeName` too (the default is the same as the `ProjectName`.
 - In the `xcodebuild test` command, notice the `-destination` option is set to launch an iPhone 6S image running iOS 9.2 in the Simulator; if you want to run a different device (iPad, for example), you'll need to change this.
 - Under `tags`, add the tag you created when you registered the GitLab Runner.